dofdev/backdev/README.md

 ~~refactor to Monolith~~
 ~~setup truffle~~
 ~~test buyRelease function~~
-look into fallback functions

-newFeatures = [ networking ]
-foreach (feature in newFeatures) {
-  psuedo code(feature) // data and systems
-  translate to solidity syntax
-  test with truffle
-}

-refactor (now that I've gone through and packed all the features in)
+refactor (now that I've gone through and packed all the features in) share/test/refine/harden look into fallback functions add dev to project? new project requires consensus?

-share/test/refine/harden